World → Europe → Iceland → Laugavegur

 - hut bunkbeds cost about cost about $80 / person / night (2018)

 - tenting outside the huts costs about $20 / person / night (2018)

 If there is space in a hut, tenters could grab a spot last minute, payable by credit card or cash.

 Most hikers are coming to and from Reykjavik.
-Our recommended journey is a loop.
+Most do a lollypop loop to and from the trailheads.

 Most take a bus from Reykjavik to start.
 Three main choices:

 If you have even less time, do just Skógar to Thórsmörk in either direction.
 That’s the Fimmvörðuháls route.
 22km (13.6mi) in 1-2 days, over 1000m elevation change.
 Though some feel it’s the most challenging section, many do it as a day hike during good weather.

 Deciding which direction to hike may depend on your transportation logistics.
 Easiest place to find a ride is Skógar on the ring road highway, therefore it’s safest to finish there.
 Bad weather sometimes stops buses from getting to the other two trailheads. ☹️

 The bus schedule is posted on the toilet in Skógar if you’ve not written it down in advance.